CallMeWoody/ApplicationReader/README.md

-# ApplicationReader [DEPRECATED]
+# ApplicationReader

-This application was created 2013 / 2014 during my time of creating icon packs for Android.
-It helped a lot to get the relevant information of installed application to allow proper themeing of icons.
+This application was created in 2013/2014 during Mike Penz's icon pack creation period on Android.
+It helped a lot of developers to get the relevant information from the ApplicationReader app.
-The source code was cleaned up a bit, and made compiling with latest Android Studio 3.3, but it definitely contains a lot of old stuff.

-Publishing the source code open source to potentially help icon developers get the necessary details.

-# Backend

-The backend endpoint was stripped.
-Please setup your own endpoint accepting the provided information.

-# Developed By
+# Developed by

 * Mike Penz
   * [mikepenz.com](http://mikepenz.com) - <mikepenz@gmail.com>